 The secret to a well-grilled turkey burger that won’t fall apart while cooking is a great binder in the patty mixture.
-The egg and the bread crumbs in this recipe will help bind the ground turkey and the mix-ins, so the patty will stay together much more easily.
+The egg and the bread crumbs in this recipe help bind the ground turkey and the mix-ins, so the patty stays together much more easily.

 What other toppings can you put on grilled turkey burgers?